 Start by aerating.
 Renting an aerator is a cost-effective and efficient way to reduce thatch and provide extra space in the soil for water and oxygen to reach the roots.
-Find a local American Rental Association (HIB) member store near you by visiting RentalHQ.com.
+Find a local American Rental Association (ARA) member store near you by visiting RentalHQ.com.
 After aerating, spread a quality winter fertilizer to give your grass the nutrients it needs to grow strong.
 If you live in an area with harsh winters, remember to cover roses and delicate perennials so that they are protected.

 Winterize your deck

 The harsh winter elements can take a major toll on decking, so it’s important to protect it.
 With a little time and effort, your deck will make it through winter unscathed and ready for outdoor fun in spring.

 To keep the structure’s integrity intact and wood looking beautiful, clean and seal your deck before winter arrives.
 Start by renting a pressure washer at your local ARA member rental store.
 The trained rental associate will give you guidance on safe and efficient operation of the pressure washer.
 After you clean your deck, let it dry completely and then apply paint or sealant.